 I’ve not really ever used protein powders myself personally as I’m a whole foods first sort of person.
-However knowing that I’m currently in training for my first triathlon, I was recently sent some samples of protein powders from Protein Dynamix to experiment with in the kitchen.
+However knowing that I’m currently in training for my first triathlon, I was recently sent some protein powder samples to experiment with in the kitchen.

 I find that my appetite is easily displaced by taking actual shakes in addition to usual meals so I’ve been experimenting with various different ways to use protein powders to fortify the protein content of foods I normally eat.

 I love eating bircher muesli for breakfast.
 By adding a scoop of protein powder it nearly triples the protein content to 33g per serve (25% energy) without impacting the flavour or texture.